petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-membership.md

 site-membership/creating-teams-for-sites.md
 ```

-Being a member of a Site grants you access and abilities beyond a typical Guest.
+Being a member of a Site grants users access and abilities beyond an unauthenticated guest user.
 These key benefits come with Site membership:

 * Site members have more permissions than guests for many widgets like Message Boards and Wikis that enable them to create content and collaborate on your Site.
 * Site members can be associated with Roles that grant Site privileges.